SiliconLabs/wiseconnect/examples/demos/wifi_commander/readme.md

 > Note
 > If you want to modify the above settings, you can also do by updating the configuration using the Wi-Fi Commander tool.

-> **Note**: For recommended settings, please refer the [recommendations guide](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-prog-recommended-settings/).
+> **Note**: For recommended settings, see the [recommendations guide](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-prog-recommended-settings/).

 ## Test the application